DOI-ONRR/doi-extractives-data/gatsby-site/src/markdown/how-it-works/fossil-fuels.md

 > Fossil fuels are our main source of electricity and the primary fuel for powering motor vehicles and heating homes.
 Fossil fuels are used to make many products.
 Through natural processes over hundreds of millions of years, plant and animal matter becomes energy resources in the form of oil, gas, and coal.
 While fossil fuels are abundant, they are not renewable.
 [Explore production data.](/explore/#production)

-{% include selector.html %}

 ### Oil

 Oil forms in underground reservoirs on land and under the ocean.
 Crude oil occurs naturally, while petroleum products (for example, jet fuel, diesel fuel, and heating oil) come from refining and otherwise processing crude oil and other liquids.
-Petroleum is a broad term that can mean both crude oil and {{ "petroleum products" | term_end }}.
-In 2015, five states — Texas, North Dakota, California, Alaska, and Oklahoma — and federal submerged lands in the Gulf of Mexico [supplied more than 81%](http://www.eia.gov/petroleum/supply/annual/volume1/) of the {{ "crude oil" | term }} produced here.
+Petroleum is a broad term that can mean both crude oil and <glossary-term>petroleum products</glossary-term>.
+In 2015, five states — Texas, North Dakota, California, Alaska, and Oklahoma — and federal submerged lands in the Gulf of Mexico [supplied more than 81%](http://www.eia.gov/petroleum/supply/annual/volume1/) of the <glossary-term>crude oil</glossary-term> produced here.

 ### Gas